 Window tint and ceramic coating are applied to different surfaces.
 Tint goes on glass, coating goes on paint.
 They don't interfere with each other.

-Not really.
-Tint cures on the inside of the glass while coating cures on the outside paint.
+No. Tint cures on the inside of the glass while coating cures on the outside paint.
 The processes can happen within days of each other.

 Ceramic coating takes longer—especially if paint correction is needed.
 Budget 1-3 days for coating vs. 2-4 hours for tinting.